Cobliteam/cassandra-migrate/README.rst

 Installation
 ------------

-Run\ ``pip install cassandra-migrate``, or ``python ./setup.py``
+Run ``pip install cassandra-migrate``, or ``python ./setup.py``

 Reasoning
 ---------

-Unlike other available tools, this one: - Written in Python for easy installation - Does not require ``cqlsh``, just the Python driver - Supports baselining existing database to given versions - Supports partial advancement - Supports locking for concurrent instances using Lightweight Transactions - Verifies stored migrations against configured migrations - Stores content, checksum, date and state of every migration
+Unlike other available tools, this one:

+- Written in Python for easy installation
+- Does not require ``cqlsh``, just the Python driver
+- Supports baselining existing database to given versions
+- Supports partial advancement
+- Supports locking for concurrent instances using Lightweight Transactions
+- Verifies stored migrations against configured migrations
+- Stores content, checksum, date and state of every migration
 - Supports deploying with different keyspace configurations for different environments

 Configuration
 -------------